Crafters

 ICA’s Christmas kicked off in style with the launch of its latest Community Crafters installation – Winter Wild ‘n’ Woolly.

-To date, around 40 local residents have created the 800+ items included in the installation – from knitted tree squares and baubles to snowflakes, Santas and stockings.
+Just over 40 local residents created the 800+ items included in the installation – from knitted tree squares and baubles to snowflakes, Santas and stockings.
 The finished effect is a fun and fabulous, festive display, guaranteed to warm your heart.

 It’s a fantastic achievement by all involved – thank you!